s9w/preTeX/README.md

 ```

 ### dot
 Makes writing time derivations much easier.
 Instead of writing `\dot{a}`, you can just write `a.`.
 Same for `\ddot`.
-Works more some more complex structures, too.
+Works for some more complex structures, too.
 Examples:

 ```latex
 foo x. bar -> foo \dot{x} bar